Riswana2003/Riswana2003/README.md

 - 👋 Hi, I’m @Riswana2003
 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning Msc Statistics
+- 🌱 I’m graduated in Msc Statistics
 - 💞️ I’m looking to collaborate on data analyst job
 - 📫 How to reach me
 - 😄 Pronouns: ...